Design and Implementation of the Illinois Express Quantum Metropolitan Area Network: IEQNET Architecture and Design

 \begin{itemize} \item \textit{Time Synchronization.} Synchronizing remote locations for distribution of entanglement and their use in subsequent applications is crucial for quantum networking.
-For the fiber channels, this is done by distributing clock pulses in the same fiber as the quantum signals, where permitted. \item \textit{Routing} is a fundamental network function, and multihop networks require a means of selecting paths through the network.
+For the fiber channels, this is done by distributing clock pulses in the same fiber as the quantum signals, where permitted. \item \textit{Routing} is a fundamental network function, and multihop all-optical networks require a means of selecting lightpaths through the network.
 IEQNET's underlying quantum network is a WDM-based all-optical network.
-We use SDN technology to perform traditional routing and wavelength assignment (RWA)~\cite{zang2000review} to establish paths between Q-Nodes in IEQNET's quantum physical layer.
+We use SDN technology to perform traditional routing and wavelength assignment (RWA)~\cite{zang2000review} to establish paths between Q-Nodes in IEQNET's quantum infrastructure plane.
 RWA is typically formulated as a multi-commodity ﬂow problem, an NP-hard problem that is typically solved with heuristic algorithms.
-For IEQNET, \joaquin{we represent the network by an undirected graph $G(V, E)$, where $V$ represents the set of nodes in the graph (Q-Nodes, BSM, EPSs, and optical switches) and $E$ represents the set of edges in the graph (optical links).
-Each edge in the graph (optical link in the network) has the following characteristics that contribute to the computation of the edge's metric/weight: link length, total number of wavelengths, number of wavelengths available, attenuation, etc. Each node in the graph may also contribute to the edge's metric/weight with attributes such as insertion loss, polarization-dependent loss (PDL), and polarization mode dispersion (PMD).
-We use the following shortest-path RWA (SP-RWA) algorithm as the baseline (see Algorithm~\ref{algo:sp-rwa}): \begin{enumerate} \item The set of shortest paths between a source-destination pair is ordered according to the entanglement distribution requirements \item The set of wavelength is ordered according to the entanglement distribution requirements \item A new connection is routed on the first path on which a wavelength is available \item Among the set of available wavelengths on that path, the first one is selected, or the one that meets the requirement is selected \item If no path, or no wavelength can be found, the connection is considered blocked \end{enumerate} } \item \textit{Quantum Channel Calibration \& Optimization.} The single-photon nature of quantum communication signals makes them extremely sensitive to noise on the quantum channels.
-In addition, as mentioned above, protocols such as teleportation require indistinguishability in spectral, temporal, spatial, and polarization properties of the two photons arriving at the BSM node.
-IEQNET employs several active and automated quantum-channel calibration and optimization mechanisms to minimize quantum-channel loss, reduce background noise, and compensate for polarization and delay drifts.
-A common way to assess the indistinguishability is to perform a so called Hong-Ou-Mandel (HOM) experiment for the interfering photons by adjusting the relative time of arrival of the photons on the beam-splitter.
-This renders photons from completely distinguishable, corresponding to the case when the two photons arrive at different times and don't interfere with each other, to as indistinguishable as possible, corresponding to the case when two photons arrive at the same time at the beam-splitter.
-By increasing the HOM visibility we can ensure quantum indistinguishability.
-The \NL{monitoring of the} HOM \NL{visibility} provides feedback to compensate for the photons' relative time-of-flight, ensuring stable operation.
-Active polarization measurement and calibration using coexisting classical signals, such as clock pulses, is used to compensate for polarization drifts in fibers. \end{itemize}
+For IEQNET, we represent the network by an undirected graph $G(V, E)$, where $V$ represents the set of nodes in the graph (Q-Nodes, BSM, EPSs, and optical switches) and $E$ represents the set of edges in the graph (fiber optical links).
+Each edge in the graph (i.e., fiber optical link in the network) has the following characteristics that contribute to the computation of the edge's metric/weight: link length, total number of wavelengths, number of wavelengths available, attenuation, etc. Each node in the graph may also contribute to the edge's metric/weight with attributes such as insertion loss, polarization-dependent loss (PDL), and polarization mode dispersion (PMD).
+An entanglement distribution request has a set of requirements $R$ such as minimum attenuation, maximum path length, minimum PLD, etc. We use the following shortest-path RWA (SP-RWA) algorithm (see Algorithm~\ref{algo:sp-rwa}) as the baseline to find a lightpath between two Q-Nodes given the network topology $G(V,E)$, source and destination Q-Nodes, a $k$ number of top paths, and the entanglement distribution request requirement $R$: \begin{enumerate} \item Find the set of $k$ shortest paths between the source-destination pair and sort the set according to the entanglement distribution requirements $R$ \item If no path is found, the request is rejected \item For each path in the set, the wavelengths in the path are ordered according to the entanglement distribution requirements $R$ \item For each wavelength in the path, verify that the wavelength is available for use \item The first available wavelength in the path that meets the entanglement distribution request requirement is assigned to the path and returned as the result \item If no available wavelength is found for any of the $k$ paths, the request is rejected \end{enumerate}